Trovemaster/Duo/docs/source/functions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a combination of a EMO and a ``repulsive`` diabatic potential coupled by  a ``COSH-POLY`` function into adiabatic potentials.
-Only one of the two adiabatic components is requested via the last parameter ``COMPON``.
+Only one of the two adiabatic components is requested via the last parameter ``COMPONENT``.

 Example: